Piero Angela: Scientific journalism

-In 1984 Angela produced "Quark's Pills" (Pillole di Quark), a thirty-second spot on technical, scientific, educational, social, medical topics, which was broadcast at variable times on Rai1.
-In the same year Angela created the first talk show for mixed entertainment for scientific dissemination: six first nights live from the Foro Italico, with guests from the world of culture, science, entertainment and sport on stage to interact with the audience.
+In 1984 Angela produced Pillole di Quark ('Quark's Pills'), a thirty-second spot on technical, scientific, educational, social, and medical topics, which was broadcast at variable times on Rai 1.
+In the same year, Angela created the first talk show for mixed entertainment for scientific dissemination: six first nights live from the Foro Italico, with guests from the world of culture, science, entertainment and sport on stage to interact with the audience.